 Key Takeaways from Scrum for Dummies

-The book gives readers a comprehensive picture of Scrum methodology, and we couldn't possibly fit all the takeaways in a single book review.
+The book gives readers a comprehensive picture of the sprint process, and we couldn't possibly fit all the takeaways in a single book review.
 However, Mark C. Layton does outline Scrum artifacts in his Scrum for Dummies cheat sheet.
 These must be integrated into the production plan:

 - Product backlog: Just like a book review hits the main points of a work of literature, the product backlog should touch on project priorities.
 List them in order of importance.